adamnemecek/adjoint/README.md

 One can also see it as the _adversarial relationship_ between two things.
 This relationship is so common that once you see it, you can't unsee it.

+_Adjointness expresses a condition that allows for inference, causality, and optimization_.
+If the adjoint condition is met, information from one dimension can be used to make predictions about another dimension.

 Nilpotence is another way of viewing adjointness.

 ## Inverse
 Adjointness is only a part of the story.
 One often sees equations of the following form `inverse(x) = adjoint(x)/norm(x)`.
 Once you have `adjoint` and `norm`, you magically get `inverse`.